-That’s right, I’m now on an unpaid leave of absence due to COVID-19.
-This feels like a really wild decision to make in light of people all around me out of work, losing work, and a potentially looming recession.
+Thats right, Im now on an unpaid COVID-19 leave of absence.
+This feels like a really wild decision to make in light of people all around me out of work, losing work, and a potential looming recession.

-Bottom line, I don’t feel safe at work.
-With a high risk child who just completed cancer treatment and a diabetic husband, it’s not just myself that I am putting at risk.
+The bottom line, I dont feel safe at work.
+With a high-risk child who just completed cancer treatment and a diabetic husband, its not just myself that I am putting at risk.

 I have been trying for a month to model behaviors, as well as give suggestions to the staff I and management on how to work as safely as possible.